jindulys/Eblo/README.md

 This is the iOS Client for my [Eblo](https://github.com/jindulys/EbloVaporServer) project.

 This project is built with **Realm**, **IGListKit**.
-NOTE: For now, Realm and IGListKit seems not work very well.
+NOTE: For now, Realm and IGListKit seems not work very well with each other.
 My project for now has an bug related to latest blog update.
 I will use another solution other than IGListKit.

 Home page |   Company |  Favs
 :-------------------------:|:-------------------------:|:-------------------: